percona/percona-server-mongodb-operator/source/update.rst

 on sequential Pods deletion in a safe order, allowing StatefulSet to redeploy the cluster Pods with the new image.

+.. note:: Being enabled, Smart Updates will force the Operator to take MongoDB version from Version Service and not from the ``mongod.image`` option during the very first start of the cluster.

 The upgrade details are set in the ``upgradeOptions`` section of the ``deploy/cr.yaml`` configuration file.
 Make the following edits to configure
 updates: